 Tip 8: Consider a naked weekend

-Many parents report success by letting child be naked for a weekend and the whole family has a stay cation at home.
-Kids are usually less apt to have accidents if they can actually see the pee or poo coming out of body.
+Many parents report successful potty training by letting child be naked for a weekend and the whole family has a stay-cation at home.
+Kids are usually less apt to have accidents if they can actually see the pee or poo coming out of their body.
 By letting them be au natural, they are more in tune with their bodies, rhythms and body cues.
+If weather permits, you can go outside and let them play in the backyard naked.
+This will free you from constantly cleaning up accidents during potty training.

 Tip 9: Start teaching them about wiping and washing hands

 Now, they won’t master these tasks till they’re older but starting the routine now will help the transition.
-Let child try to wipe first and then you finish.
+Let your child try to wipe first and then you finish.
 Get footstool so it’s easy for child to turn on faucets and start washing hands.
+By teaching this pattern during potty training, you’re setting up good rituals that will continue as they get older.

 Tip 10: Make them comfortable in public

 Some kids are afraid of the automatic flushing toilets in restrooms.
 They’re loud!
-You can put a post it in front of sensor to block this feature and then just take care of once child is done and out of stall.
+And you don’t want this to get in your way of potty training.
+You can put a “Post It” note in front of sensor to block this feature and then just take care of once child is done and out of stall.
 Some kids are afraid of big toilet seat so bring a portable potty or you can try disposable toilet covers with their favorite character on them.
+(You might want to have some extra cloths in your purse too as some kids are afraid of the electric hand driers :).)

 Tip 11: Be flexible with naps and nighttime

 Some moms fully potty train and don’t ever put on a diaper again.
-I decided to put one on him at nap and nighttime because frankly, I value my sleep immensely, and didn’t want his sleep times cut short because he had to go potty.
-Griffin isn’t the greatest sleeper naturally so we need as few distributions as possible.
+I decided to put one on him at nap and nighttime; because frankly, I value my sleep immensely.
+I didn’t want his sleep times cut short because he had to go potty.
 Having said that, I would say 90% of the time, his diaper is dry when he wakes up from nap and 80% after nighttime sleep.
 Sometimes, I keep his underwear on for naps and he does great.
 We’re getting close to dropping his nap and moving him to big boy bed so I will put him in underwear 100% then.
 This way he can get out of bed and go potty in middle of night if need be.
 Point is, you can potty train your child 90% of the time and enjoy the freedom and ease of not having to change dirty diapers.
-Don’t think it has to be all or nothing.
+Don’t think it has to be all or nothing when potty training.

 Tip 12: Be patient and try, try again

-It can definitely be frustrating for both mom and child if there are lots of failed attempts but just remember your child will be potty trained.
+It can definitely be frustrating for both mom and child if there are lots of failed attempts during potty training but just remember your child will eventually learn.
 Whether it’s next week or next year, it will happen.
 Just keep at it and take breaks if necessary.
-Each child has their own pace.
+Each child has his/her own pace and it’s important for us to honor this.

 How about you?

-What tips and techniques helped you potty train your child?
+What tips and techniques helped you when potty training your child?
 Share with us in the comments below so we can learn from each other!